kyma-project/kyma/docs/04-operation-guides/troubleshooting/eventing/evnt-03-type-collision.md

     kubectl get subscriptions.eventing.kyma-project.io -A | grep {CLEAN_TYPE}
     ```

-3. If you find that the `CleanType` collides with some other Subscription, a solution for this would be to use a different event type.
+3. If you find that the `CleanType` collides with some other Subscription, a solution for this is to use a different event type.